podium-lib/layout/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/podium-lib/layout.svg)](https://greenkeeper.io/)
 [![Known Vulnerabilities](https://snyk.io/test/github/podium-lib/layout/badge.svg)](https://snyk.io/test/github/podium-lib/layout)

-Module for building a Layout server.
-A Layout server is mainly responsible for fetching HTML content from podlets and stitching these fragments into an full HTML page (called a layout in Podium speak).
+Module for building a layout server.
+A layout server is mainly responsible for fetching HTML content from [podlets](https://github.com/podium-lib/layout) and stitching these fragments into an full HTML page (called a layout in Podium speak).

-To do this, a Layout instance provides three core features:
+To do this, a layout instance provides three core features:

 -   `@podium/client` used to fetch content from podlets
 -   `@podium/context` used to set request bound information on the requests from the layout to podlets when fetching their content
 -   `@podium/proxy` makes it possible to publicly expose data endpoints in a podlet or in any backend service

-A Layout can be used together with a plain node.js http server or any http framework and any templating language of your choosing (or none if you prefer).
+This module can be used together with a plain node.js http server or any http framework and any templating language of your choosing (or none if you prefer).
 Though; Connect compatible middleware based frameworks (such as express.js) is first class in Podium so this module comes with a `.middleware()` method for convenience.